You need a public service vehicle (PSV) operator’s licence to:

 You can only apply for a restricted licence for small-scale operations.
 They allow you to use 1 or 2 vehicles, and neither can carry more than 8 passengers.

-You can carry up to 16 passengers in either vehicle if you don’t use it as part of a passenger transport business, or you’re operating your vehicles as a sideline and not as your main job.
+You can carry up to 16 passengers in either vehicle if you do not use it as part of a passenger transport business, or you’re operating your vehicles as a sideline and not as your main job.

 Special restricted licence